PiXeL99-eng/Chat-app/README.md

 ```

-6. Configure ImageKit, API url and Socket Server on Frontend:
+6. Configure ImageKit, API url, and Socket Server on Frontend:

     Get the public key and URL endpoint of your ImageKit account.
-    Note the localhost address at which your Socket Server and API is running.
+    Note the localhost address at which your Socket Server and API are running.
     Create a .env file in the frontend directory and provide the necessary environment variables:

 ```bash